syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 //Save the document to the stream.
 MemoryStream stream = new MemoryStream();
 loadedDocument.Save(stream);
 //Close the document.
 loadedDocument.Close(true);

-stream.Position = 0;
+//If the position is not set to '0' then the PDF will be empty. stream.Position = 0;
 //Save the stream into a PDF file.
 //The operation in save under Xamarin varies between Windows Phone, Android, and iOS platforms.
 Please refer to the PDF/Xamarin section for respective code samples.